 Call ENT Associates of Santa Barbara at (805) 964-6926 for more information or to schedule an appointment.

-Bone Anchored Hearing Aid, or BAHA, is a hearing device that relies on direct bone conduction to transmit sound.
+A Bone Anchored Hearing Device relies on direct bone conduction to transmit sound.
 This surgically implanted device bypasses the auditory canal and middle ear, utilizing bones as a pathway for sound to reach the middle ear.
 It’s an alternative for people with chronic ear infections, congenital external auditory canal atresia and single-sided deafness.
 These patients usually do not benefit from conventional hearing aids.